dgstack/dgstack.github.io/_posts/blog/Java/2016-12-02-Spring-Security-Boot-With-Strompath.md

 Now we are good to go navigate to project root in terminal then enter `mvn spring-boot:run`

-> This account thing is similar what we have as Login Google.
-Suppose if we want add login via Google in our app then we need have a google developer account which provides an `apiKey.id` and `apiKey.secret`.
-This is basic concept of OAuth where "Internet users to authorise websites or applications to access their information on other websites but without giving them the passwords" therefore we don't need to manage user management stormpath will do it for us.
+> This account is similar what we have as Login as Google Account.
+Suppose if we want add login via Google in our app then we need to have a google developer account which provides an `apiKey.id` and `apiKey.secret`.
+This is basic concept of OAuth where "Internet users to authorise websites or applications to access their information on other websites but without giving them the passwords" therefore we don't need to manage user account, stormpath will do it for us.

 ### Running App

-Now open your browser and open the app you will be able to access root as it is not secure by stormpath and when navigate to `http://localhost:8080/superhero/1` and this is secure URL you will be redirected to login page.
+Now open your browser and open the app you will be able to access root as it is not secure by stormpath.
+But when navigate to `http://localhost:8080/superhero/1` and this is secure URL you will be redirected to login page.

 You can login with any account you have created in stormpath dashboard or you will even find Sign Up button.

 ### Doing Rest OAuth

-To doing login rest style if we create rest API then client is not going to use web UI to authenticate and consume you API therefore.
-I have done this with javascript client in the underlying screenshot.
+To login rest style if we create rest API then client is not going to use web UI to authenticate and consume your API.
+Therefore I have done this with javascript client in the underlying screenshot.

 ![Javascript Oauth Client](/assets/img/blog/stormpath_ajax.PNG)